Here Comes Peter Cottontail: Plot

 Since the contest's rules do not specifically say the eggs must be delivered on Easter, Peter tries to give them away at other holidays, to no avail.
-On the 4th of July, Peter paints the eggs red, white and blue, and lies to two boys by passing them off as firecrackers, which ultimately fails.
+On Mother’s Day, he’s turned down outright by a family who didn’t receive eggs earlier.
+On the 4th of July, Peter paints the eggs red, white and blue, and oversells them to two boys as “firecrackers”, which ultimately fails.
 On Halloween, Peter meets Madame Esmeralda, a witch, and gives her a Halloween egg as a gift, tying the score.
 When she calls the other Halloween inhabitants, Irontail sends Montresor, his bat, out to steal Peter's eggs.
 Peter gets the eggs back and wants to return to Halloween and deliver the eggs to Esmeralda's friends.
 But Antoine still cannot run the Yestermorrowbile backwards and has to land the craft to fix it.

 After failing to give away any of his eggs on Thanksgiving, Peter and Antoine go to Christmas Eve, at which Peter, dressed as Santa Claus, tries to give eggs on the streets, which are deserted.
 Peter hears sobbing from a hat shop, and meets Bonnie, an Easter bonnet who left April Valley years ago.
 Bonnie is sad that nobody wants to buy her, so Peter tells the shopkeeper that he will trade his Christmas eggs for Bonnie.
 However, Irontail steals them again.
 Peter and Bonnie go after him, accidentally leaving Antoine behind.

 During the chase, Irontail and Montresor crash into Santa's sleigh.
 Santa returns the eggs to Peter, who cannot stop the Yestermorrowbile and is too sad to thank him since leaving Antoine behind.
 After missing New Year's Day, Peter and Bonnie find the stop button and land on Valentine's Day.
-There, Peter meets a bunny named Donna, and gives her a Valentine egg.
+There, Peter meets a bunny named Donna, who saw a newspaper article mentioning his oversleeping, but shows compassion regardless.
+A touched Peter gives her a Valentine egg, which she leaves by Peter’s basket as they go ice skating.
 However, Irontail finds the eggs again and casts a spell on them, turning them all green, inside and out.

-After failing to give away the green eggs on Presidents' Day, Peter vows to be more honest and responsible.
+After failing to give away the green eggs on Presidents' Day, Peter laments his original mistakes, but vows to be more honest and responsible from now on.
 He and Bonnie land on St. Patrick's Day, which gives Peter another chance to give away his eggs.
 In the end, Peter is successful and wins the contest, becoming the Chief Easter Bunny, Antoine returns as a butterfly, and Irontail works as the janitor of April Valley while Peter leads a parade.